Effective Documentation

 6. Keep Documentation Simple

-7. Reviewed and Keep Up-to-date
+7. Review and Keep Up-to-date

 8. Well-Arranged

 It is also crucial to have a clear "starting point" for each logical component.
-Its purpose is to provide an overview serving as an entry point from where the reader is referred to more detailed parts so that the information is "layered" and the reader is not overwhelmed with details right from the beginning.
+Its purpose is to provide an overview serving as an entry point from where the reader is referred to more detailed parts, so that information is "layered" and the reader is not overwhelmed with details right from the beginning.

 9. Structured and Interconnected